-Similarly, the daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg)/voxilaprevir (100 mg) has not been studied in patients with hepatic decompensation.
+Similarly, the daily fixed-dose combination of sofosbuvir (400 mg)/velpatasvir (100 mg)/voxilaprevir (100 mg) has not been extensively studied in patients with hepatic decompensation.
 Thus, this regimen is not recommended for patients with decompensated cirrhosis (CTP class B or C) until further data are available.
+A recent real-world study conducted in a small number of patients with genotype 3 HCV infection and liver cirrhosis showed that the sofosbuvir/velpatasvir/voxilaprevir triple therapy was highly efficacious.
+However, poor tolerability was seen in patients with advanced liver disease (Papaluca, 2021).
+Similarly, a recent single-center retrospective case review study found this triple therapy to be highly efficacious, in patients with decompensated cirrhosis, when administered under careful observation to patients with a high likelihood of achieving SVR (Patel, 2021).